 Jurojin - is also of Chinese origin and likewise god of longevity and wisdom; he is usually represented with a stag at his side, and he carries a long stick to which is attached a scroll containing all the wisdom of the world.
 Like Fukurokuju, legend states that he once lived on earth as a Taoist sage.
 He is also represented as an old man with a white beard but wears a scholar's headdress.

-Hotei (or Hotei-osho) - is also originally from China, Hotei represents thrift and philanthropy.
+Hotei (or Hotei-osho) - is also originally from China, Hotei represents thrift and philanthropy, as well as contentment.
 He is perhaps the god who is portrayed in the most unflattering light as a fat, bald, and rather unkempt-looking Buddhist monk with a big exposed belly and large swollen earlobes.
-However, always chuckling and often surrounded by children, he is perhaps the happiest looking of the seven gods and lives up to his Chinese nickname as the ‘Laughing Buddha’.
+However, always chuckling and often surrounded by children, he is perhaps the happiest looking of the seven gods and lives up to his Chinese nickname as the 'Laughing Buddha'.